-Week Date Topics, Readings, Assignments, Deadlines

-13 W 11/16 Group Workshop

-Peer Review groups

-Respond to your peers' final Essay

-Discuss APA format

-Homework For next time: Submit the final draft of your Essay #2

-14 W 11/23 Module 6: ePortfolio

-• In-Class: Demonstrating the learning outcomes of: Gelo 4

-ePortfolio prewriting activity: Integrating evidence into your ePortfolio

-Assemble and prepare the inventories and the outline for the Self Reflection Essay and ePortfolio

-Write a practice essay in preparation for the Final Self-Reflection Essay that is the centerpiece of your ePortfolio

-Discussion and Informal Peer Review.

-You will be uploading the Final ePortfolio.

-Homework For next time: Write your Self-Reflection Essay

-15 W 11/30 Group Workshop

-Peer Review groups

-Discuss your Self-Reflection Essay

-Homework For next time: Complete your ePortfolio

-16 W 12/7 Revise your ePortfolio

-DUE: Final ePortfolio to submit on Canvas (with the ePortfolio materials for your assessment).
+Week Date Topics, Readings, Assignments, Deadlines 12 T 4/18 Multimodal Individual Presentations 2 Homework For next time.
+Submit your outline on Canvas Class activity: Summarizing, paraphrasing, and quoting 13 T 4/25 Workshop to complete the Essay #2 Read and respond to your peer's draft.
+Homework For next time.
+Complete the first draft of your Essay #2 14 T 5/2 MODULE 6: e-Portfolio In-Class: Demonstrating the learning outcomes of: Gelo 1-5 E-Portfolio prewriting activity: Integrating evidence into your e-Portfolio Assemble and prepare the inventories and the outline for the Self Reflection Essay and e-Portfolio Write a practice essay in preparation for the Final Self-Reflection Essay that is the centerpiece of your e-Portfolio Discussion and Informal Peer Review.
+You will be uploading the Final e-Portfolio.
+Homework For next time.
+Complete and submit your final draft Essay#2 on Canvas 15 T 5/9 · DUE: Final e-Portfolio to submit on Canvas(with the e-Portfolio materials for your assessment).
+Homework For next time.
+Complete your e-Portfolio 16 Submit your Self-Reflection and e-Porfolio